chromium/chromium/chromeos/ash/components/network/README.md

 wpa_supplicant), but these are beyond the scope of this README since these interactions are encapsulated from Chrome.

-TODO(crbug.com/1164001): As part of [Chrome OS source directory migration](https://docs.google.com/document/d/1g-98HpzA8XcoGBWUv1gQNr4rbnD5yfvbtYZyPDDbkaE/edit), the migration of codes for Chrome OS networking is in-progress and being moved from `//chromeos/network` to `//chromeos/ash/components/network` for now.

 ## Background

 Before diving into the Chrome layer's details, we provide some background